EtherAlley/etheralley-backend/README.md

 ## Repository Structure

 This repository leverages the new [go workspace](https://go.dev/doc/tutorial/workspaces) feature to operate as a monorepo.
-There is currently a single executable package called `core` and a single library package called `common`.
+There is currently a single executable module called `core` and a single library module called `common`.

 ## Local Setup